 Navigating Early-Stage Funding Without Regrets

-Here are three areas every founder should understand before raising capital: ownership, governance and exit readiness.
+Here are three structural areas every founder should understand before raising capital: (i) ownership and cap table, (ii) governance and (iii) exit readiness.

 - Maja Brand Attorney